GnosisAssembler/Octobook/README.md

 ## Production Build

-If for some reason want to create an optimized build, just run:
+If for some reason you want to create an optimized build, just run:
 ```bash
 cd client
 npm run build